dream-sports-labs/rn-benchmarking/CONTRIBUTION.md

 ### Submitting Pull Requests

-If you'd like to contribute code to the project by fixing the existing issues or by adding a new feature, you can do so by [submitting a pull request](https://github.com/dream11/rn-benchmarking/pulls).
+If you'd like to contribute code to the project by fixing existing issues or adding new features, you can do so by submitting a pull request.
+Please follow these steps to ensure a smooth contribution process:

+**Fork the Repository:** Start by forking the repository to your own GitHub account.

+**Validate Changes Locally:** Clone your forked repository and make the necessary changes.
+Validate your changes locally to ensure they work as intended.

+**Create a Pull Request:** Once you've validated your changes, create a pull request from your forked repository to the original repository.
+Submitted pull request can be found [here](https://github.com/dream11/rn-benchmarking/pulls).

 When raising the pull request, please provide the following information if possible:

-- A detailed description of the fix / feature
+- A detailed description of the fix/feature.
-- How can it improve current working
+- How the fix/feature can improve current functionality.

+Please note that we do not allow creating pull requests directly from the original repository.
+Always create pull requests from your forked repository.

 ### Adding benchmarking for new react-native versions